 For those who prefer shopping from home, there are a few outlets for you.
-Yahoo Auction is a popular site for picking up nearly-new goods (but you’ll need to make an account and be able to use the local lingo).
+First off, Zozotown sells new and used clothing at crazy discounts of up to 80%.
+Yahoo Auction is also a popular site for picking up nearly-new goods (but you’ll need to make an account and be able to use the local lingo).
 Tokyo Craigslist and Japan Garage Sale (a Facebook group) are some good sources for English speakers, as well as classified rags like Tokyo Notice Board that have lots of “sayonara sale” ads.

 Have a favorite second hand haunt?
 Let us know!

 Watch this next

 New Video: A Beginner's Guide to Jiyugaoka: Tokyo's "Little Europe"